Overview

 Mount Rwenzori hike

 The Rwenzori hike is unique due to its diverse ecosystems Hikers pass through tropical rainforests, bamboo forests, heath zones, and alpine zones, eventually reaching the glacier-covered summit.
-Hikers are required to be accompanied by professional guides and porters as the terrain is rugged and the weather is unpredictable, thus expert help is invaluable for the sake of safety.
+Professional guides and porters must accompany hikers.
+The rugged terrain and unpredictable weather make expert help invaluable for safety.

-The best time for both is the dry seasons which are June to August and December to February though hiking of Mount Rwenzori can be done all year round.
-Combining both trekking and hiking offers an unparalleled adventure that includes wildlife encounters, scenic mountain landscapes, and cultural experiences in one of Africa’s most biodiverse regions.
+The best time for both is during the dry seasons, from June to August and December to February.
+However you can hike Mount Rwenzori year-round.
+Combining both trekking and hiking offers an unparalleled adventure.
+They includes wildlife encounters, scenic mountain landscapes, and cultural experiences in one of Africa’s most biodiverse regions.